 One group of students who I think we often ignore is those students who are solid readers, are compliant–but aren’t “engaged readers”.
 We know that students learn to read by READING, so if they aren’t reading at home and aren’t challenging themselves at school, their progress will be impacted.
+Check out this reader’s workshop lesson for some inspiration!

 Getting Students Talking About Books